 NATIONAL CREDIT EDUCATION MONTH

 National Credit Education Month in March provides opportunities to brush up on your finance skills.
-Check your credit score and find out why it’s important to keep a clear credit report.
-Even more important, find out how to improve it.
+First, check your credit score and find out why it’s necessary to keep a clear credit report.
+Even more importantly, find out how to improve it.

 Financial institutions use credit reporting agencies to verify you are worth the risk of loaning money or opening a credit card.
 The three major reporting bureaus are Experian, TransUnion, and Equifax.
-Scores range from the very poor range (300-579) to Exceptional or Excellent (800-850) depending on the reporting agency.
+Scores range from Very Poor (300-579) to Exceptional or Excellent (800-850), depending on the reporting agency.